rails/rails/guides/source/active_support_core_extensions.md

 # => {:b => 2} # non-existing keys are ignored
 ```

-If the receiver responds to +convert_key+ keys are normalized:
+If the receiver responds to `convert_key` keys are normalized:

 ```ruby
 {:a => 1, :b => 2}.with_indifferent_access.slice("a")